 Ajax: Well, good!
 I’m sick of runnin’ from these wimps!

-But in spite of its comic book pzazz, The Warriors gives us real people with very real emotions.
-The vernacular may be unique, the action heavily orchestrated, but our cast of amplified rogues prove strangely relatable when forced on a path of self-discovery that will transform them into everything they aspire to be.
-Made at the tail-end of the blaxploitation era, the movie is a somewhat accurate reflection of the times, seeped in counterculture and echoing the societal struggles of recent history.
+The film’s cartoon embellishments may be the stuff of pure fantasy, but these are warriors entrenched in the social injustices of late 20th century America; a post-Civil Rights era of economic liberalism, Reagan’s War on Drugs and widespread gentrification, ideologies that have no place for working class minorities and citizens deemed useless to capitalism, a grey area where gangs like The Warriors fall.
+In spite of its comic book pzazz, The Warriors gives us real people with very real emotions.
+The vernacular may be lyrical, the action heavily orchestrated, but our cast of amplified rogues prove strangely relatable when forced along a path to self-discovery that will transform them into everything they aspire to be.
+Made at the tail-end of the blaxploitation era, the movie is a somewhat accurate reflection of the times, seeped in garish counterculture and echoing the societal struggles of recent history.
+The demonising of gang culture is inevitable in a world where financial disparity is actively sought by those in power.
+Power structures want a society that is weak and subservient, and for those on the breadline the lure of violence and organised crime is their only escape from a life of oppression.
+But The Warriors refuses to bow to convention.
+Hill’s gangs seek unity in the face of a police state brutality, freedom in the face of imposed uniformity.
+They are not mindless thugs hellbent on evil deeds, they seek solidarity and revolution.
+They are desperate men reduced to desperate acts.
 Much like Sam Peckinpah’s The Wild Bunch, there is a moral compass that transcends traditional ethics.
 Morality, it seems, is not always so clear-cut.

 The catalyst for this cruel case of mistaken identity is ‘Rogues” leader Luther (David Patrick Kelly).
 Kelly’s frenzied miscreant is one of the most recognisable villains in all of cult cinema, a bottomless character who not only feasts on hostility but lives for it.
 The scene where he calls out to The Warriors with a nerve-jangling melody of clashing bottles is one of the most memorable in the entire movie, his screeching taunts leading to a cowboys-at-dawn finale on the beaches of Coney Island—interesting, since the Peckinpah-obsessed Hill was originally set to make a western before pitching The Warriors to producers at Paramount.